 06 Jul ALL DIGITAL Summit 2020

-The Summit brings together representatives of networks and organisations working to enhance digital skills of European citizens.
+The Summit brought together over 400 representatives of networks and organisations working to enhance digital skills of European citizens.

-The theme of the Summit is “Competences for the future”, and keynotes, panels, lightning talks and workshops will be organised around these four topics:
+The theme of the Summit was “Competences for the future”, and keynotes, panels, lightning talks and workshops were organised around these four topics:

-- The future of digital competence centres and their role in the re-launch of the European economy > FUTURE
+- The future of digital competence centres > FUTURE

 The “Crowddreaming: Youth Co-Create Digital Culture – CDDC” project is based on a best practice of the same name developed by Stati Generali dell’Innovazione (SGI) as a cooperative contest.
 The purpose of the contest is to have young people co-create a digital monument to be embedded in ‘the Europa Square’ – a physical square that is augmented with digital scenes.
 The digital scene is the scene of thanksgiving which is based on a story created by a school where they thank another country or culture for a contribution it made to Europe or their homeland.